-Some time on Monday, Aug 18, 2014, the popular and often politically charged and controversial blog of Fredericton’s Charles LeBlanc was shut down.
+On Aug 18, the popular and often politically-charged and controversial blog of Fredericton’s Charles LeBlanc was shut down.
 The blog is probably best known for LeBlanc’s hounding of politicians and police over their statements, decisions and actions.

 The removal of the blog was the result of City of Fredericton Chief Administrative Officer Chris MacPherson contacting Google to have the blog removed because it allegedly contained “inaccurate and hurtful content about Fredericton police,” as reported by CBC.
 At least that is the summary reason that the City of Fredericton communicated to the media in the days following.

-In the interview From the Margins did with LeBlanc, which follows this writing, he gives background to the shut down.
+In the interview From the Margins did with LeBlanc [recording no longer available] he gives background to the shut down.
 As well, he gives a message of warning to other bloggers and media activists.
 Where is the line being drawn around freedom of expression?

 As the interview reveals, the efforts of the City of Fredericton and the Fredericton Police Force (FPF) to put LeBlanc into legal trouble for the content of his blog – if not to restrict or end it – date back years.